Ladder99/ladder99/docs/source/installation.rst

 Steps
 -----------------------

 #.
-SSH into the edge device using its IP address and your username and password, e.g.
+SSH into the edge device using its local name or IP address and your username and password, e.g.

    .. code:: console

-      ssh pi@192.168.0.109
+      ssh pi@raspberrypi.local
       (password)

 #.
 Clone this repo there